iCHAIT/FBLinkScraper/README.md

 REFERENCES
 ==========

-I used the followiing script to retrieve all the messages in a Facebook chat and then filtered out the  the entire chat to extract just the links shared in it.......https://github.com/RaghavSood/FBMessageScraper
+I used the followiing script to retrieve all the messages in a Facebook chat and then filtered out only the links shared in it.......https://github.com/RaghavSood/FBMessageScraper